-Along with this there are more than 500 miles (such as accessing private land which cannot be traversed on foot) that link these blazes.
+Along with this, there are more than 500 miles (such as accessing private land which cannot be traversed on foot) that link these blazes.
 The entire route is about 1,200 miles long.

-The Ice Age Trail is entirely within Wisconsin and was created to preserve and protect for future generations an area with unique geologic history dating back more than 12000 years ago when glaciers covered much or North America.
+The Ice Age Trail is entirely within Wisconsin and was created to preserve and protect for future generations an area with unique geologic history dating back more than 12000 years ago when glaciers covered much of North America.

 This trail is in my backyard since I live in the greater Houston area and it isn’t well known outside of our area.
 The Lone Star Hiking Trail, or LSHT, runs through the Sam Houston National Forest just north of Houston.

 This trail in Houston doesn’t have the dramatic elevation changes found farther south.
 Instead, it meanders through a variety of lush, diverse regions and undulating slopes covered with lights to create many different views.